Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Field-theoretical consistency conditions and diagrammatics of fusion and shrinking rules

-In 3d topological orders, the presence of loop-like excitations introduces new types of topological data known as \textit{shrinking rules}~\cite{Huang2023,Huang_2025,Zhang2023fusion}, which determine how extended excitations can be continuously contracted into lower-dimensional ones, typically particles.
+In 3D topological orders, the presence of loop-like excitations introduces new types of topological data known as \textit{shrinking rules}~\cite{Huang2023, Huang_2025, Zhang2023fusion}, which determine how extended excitations can be continuously shrunk into lower-dimensional ones, typically particles.
 The general form of a shrinking rule reads

 where $\mathcal{S}$ denotes the shrinking operator, $\mathsf{b}$ labels particle excitations, and $\oplus_{\mathsf{b}}$ enumerates all possible outcomes.
-The non-negative integer $S_{\mathsf{b}}^{\mathsf{a}}$ is the \textit{shrinking coefficient}, representing the number of shrinking channels into $\mathsf{b}$.
+The non-negative integer $S_{\mathsf{b}}^{\mathsf{a}}$ is the \textit{shrinking coefficient}, counting the number of distinct shrinking channels into $\mathsf{b}$.
 If $\mathsf{a}$ is already a particle, the shrinking process acts trivially, i.e., $\mathcal{S}(\mathsf{a})=\mathsf{a}$.
 Similar to the fusion, a single shrinking channel corresponds to an Abelian shrinking process, while multiple channels indicate a non-Abelian one.

-In our previous works~\cite{Zhang2023fusion,Huang2023}, we systematically analyzed fusion and shrinking rules using the continuum topological field theory formalism (A brief review of this formalism is provided in the Section $2$ of Ref.~\cite{Huang_2025}).
-Consider a simple untwisted $BF$ theory with the gauge group $G=\prod_{i}\mathbb{Z}_{N_i}$ as an example.
+In our previous works~\cite{Zhang2023fusion, Huang2023}, fusion and shrinking rules were systematically analyzed using continuum topological field theory (A brief review of this formalism is provided in the Section $2$ of Ref.~\cite{Huang_2025}).
+As an illustrative example, consider a simple untwisted $BF$ theory with the gauge group $G=\prod_{i}\mathbb{Z}_{N_i}$.
 The topological action is